 One of the key features of Cognitopia is that it is designed for maximum access by users with cognitive disabilities while also providing tools for teachers or parents to assist as necessary.

 Let’s say you are a teacher helping a student get set up within the Goal Guide app and you want to create some goals to help them get started.
-You have a couple of options:
+You have a few options:

 Option 1.
 Use the student’s email and password to log in to their account and create whatever goals you want.
 If you don’t yet have an existing Relationship Connection with the student, this is the way to go.